 FULCRUM 2022 is a multichannel, ambisonic audio-video live performance that addresses the ecological loss caused by the climate crisis and the potential for environmental and societal disturbances, including wars, as a result.
 The recent Covid-19 emergency can also be seen as a consequence of non-sustainable growth.
 Additionally, current Russian aggression and atrocities towards Ukrainian civilians serve as a reminder of the delicate balance our existence relies on.
 The burning of hydrocarbons not only harms the planet, but also undermines democracy, fueling the worst war in Europe since 1945.
 Corrupt politicians continue to use public funds to support the Russian war machine through their purchases of gas and oil.

-We need to familiarize ourselves with this situation and grieving is part of it.
-There's also a need for new spiritual strategies and here the concept of Dark Ecology by Timothy Morton comes handy.
-"This is the state of affairs of the Anthropocene, where ecological awareness (...) implicates us all in some sort of environmental film noir: just as the detective is also the criminal, the philosopher is part of the massively distributed thing that is the human species and contributes to mass extinction".
+To understand and come to terms with this situation, it is necessary to grieve and find new spiritual strategies.
+The concept of "Dark Ecology" by Timothy Morton is particularly useful in this regard: "This is the state of affairs of the Anthropocene, where ecological awareness (...) implicates us all in some sort of environmental film noir: just as the detective is also the criminal, the philosopher is part of the massively distributed thing that is the human species and contributes to mass extinction".

 FULCRUM was developed during artist residency at A4 in Bratislava, supported by Visegrad Fund